jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

-    (Continuation) → From below in additional configuration from the database options select a database name: exampro_fresh → In backup turn to 0 days so it will not take a snapshot of the database → Turning off performance insights too as it’s no needed here → Create Database → Select the database that was just created and see the statistics it displays → Destroy the database if needed
+9. From below in additional configuration from the database options select a database name: exampro_fresh.
+10. In backup turn to 0 days so it will not take a snapshot of the database → Turning off performance insights too as it’s no needed here.
+11. Create Database.
+12. Select the database that was just created and see the statistics it displays.
+13. Destroy the database if needed

 <br />